 - Nutrition Services

-Q. How is the district communicating with families?
+Question: How is the district communicating with families this year?

-A. Our website will remain a primary vehicle for communicating with the community.
-Information specific to the fall 2020 reopening can be found at isd623.org/reopening.
+Answer: As it was last year, our district website will remain a primary vehicle for communicating with the community.
 Other communication vehicles that can be utilized include:

-- Voice mails, texts and emails to parents and staff.
+- Voice mails, texts and emails to parents and staff via Blackboard Connect.